 The system crashed and some database blocks do not match what was expected based on the contents of write image journal (the WIJ).
 The WIJ blocks have been placed in the MISMATCH.WIJ file.
 If any database files, or the WIJ, were modified or replaced since the crash, you should rename the MISMATCH.WIJ.
 Otherwise, MISMATCH.WIJ probably contains blocks that were lost due to a disk problem.
 You can view those blocks and apply them if necessary.
 When finished, rename the MISMATCH.WIJ in order to continue startup.
 1) List Affected Databases and View Blocks 2) Apply mismatched blocks from WIJ to databases 3) Rename MISMATCH.WIJ 4) Dismount a database 5) Mount a database 6) Database Repair Utility 7) Check Database Integrity 8) Bring up the system in multi-user mode 9) Display instructions on how to shut down the system -------------------------------------------------------------- H) Display Help E) Exit this utility --------------------------------------------------------------

 On a Windows system, options 8 and 9 are replaced by 8) Bring down the system prior to a normal startup.

-Options 8) Rename MISMATCH.WIJ renames the file by apppending the date; if there is already a renamed MISMATCH.WIJ with that name, a number (such as _1) is appended.
+Option Rename MISMATCH.WIJ renames the file by appending the date; if there is already a renamed MISMATCH.WIJ with that name, a number (such as _1) is appended.

 The appropriate actions in the event of a WIJ mismatch differ based on the needs and policies of your enterprise, and are largely the same as your site's existing practices for responding to events that imply data integrity problems.
 Considerations include tolerance for risk, criticality of the affected databases, uptime requirements, and suspected root cause.